clcwpwqi/CWKernelSU/docs/README.md

-# MKSU
+# MKSU-trilateral

-A [KernelSU](https://github.com/tiann/KernelSU/commit/eeffecbd1bd7d49672a1c6bd52d95d28a42acb21)-based root solution for Android devices.
+A [KernelSU](https://github.com/5ec1cff/KernelSU)-based root solution for Android devices.

 **Experimental.
 Use at your own risk.**